How to Start a Church Choir

 Song of Joy, Song of Praise (arr.
 Brighton)

 The first night, we did a lot of listening.
-We kept a fast pace so we could sing through as many different things as we could and listened closely for breath, vowels, and intonation.
-We emailed everyone the next day to let them know how grateful we were that they came to sing with us.
+I kept a fast pace so we could sing through as many different things as we could and listened closely for breath, vowels, and intonation.
+I emailed everyone the next day to let them know how grateful I was that they came to sing.
 What a joy and privilege it is to sing and make music together!

-This week, we had four new people come to rehearsal, bringing our total number to eleven!
-We split the women and read a few SAB anthems (much to the altos' delight!).
+The next week, four new people came to rehearsal, bringing the total number to eleven!
+I split the women and read a few SAB anthems (much to the altos' delight!).
 Here is our repertoire list:

 Beginning Adult Choir Repertoire